massi-ang/aws-iot-custom-authorizer-sample/README.md

 Where
 * **endpoint** is the FQDN of your AWS IoT endpoint (get it via `aws iot describe-endpoint --endpoint-type iot:Data-ATS` on from the console)

-The only particularity of this code is about the initialization of the client, and in particualar the TLS context.
+The only particularity of this code is about the initialization of the client, and in particular the TLS context.
 The default static methods will enable mutual authentication, which is not something we want in this case.

 The relevant lines are the following: